While the Guess Who did have several hits in America, they were superstars in their home country of Canada during the 1960s and early '70s.

 When asked about another reunion with Randy Bachman, Cummings said that it was doubtful that the pair would work together again as Randy had made commitments with Fred Turner.
 Saying that he respected his old friend, Cummings wished Bachman and Turner all the best.
 As for reuniting with former Guess Who band mates Gary Peterson and Jim Cale, Cummings made his feelings about them perfectly clear, saying the only way he would speak to them would be "in a court room."
 He went on to say he thought that what the duo had done to the Guess Who name "is a disgrace."
 Slated to sing the national anthem at the 2012 Grey Cup in Toronto, Cummings was looking forward to issuing a new album in 2013, saying "I'll be recording 'til the day I die."

 As of 2014, The Guess Who continued to perform live dates across North America on a regular basis.
-The current line-up consists of Derek Sharp (vocals, guitars), Will Evankovich (guitars, backing vocals), Leonard Shaw (keyboards), Jim Kale (bass) and Garry Peterson (drums).
+The line-up consisted of Derek Sharp (vocals, guitars), Will Evankovich (guitars, backing vocals), Leonard Shaw (keyboards), Jim Kale (bass) and Garry Peterson (drums).
+For 2015, the band was still performing across North America, while Burton Cummings and Randy Bachman each had their own separate tours.

 Be Sure To Read Gary James' interviews with